ehansen247/Inspire/README.md

 TODO:
-Expanding the database.
 Categorizing quotes by theme.
-Username/password/email authentication.
+Encrypt Passwords.
 Load DailyQuote upon initial access.
+Expanding the database of quotes.
 Set DailyQuote for local time zone, not UTC.

 Email any suggestions to ehansen247@gmail.com